roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

 for illustrative purposes of the relative duration for the given scenarios.

 ## A Phased Approach
 Ideally, SMM could be eliminated entirely.
-However, SMM provides a ubiquitous isolated execution environment to authenticate UEFI variable requests.
+However, SMM continues to serve a useful purposes in that it provides a ubiquitous isolated execution environment to authenticate UEFI variable requests.
 Further, SMM provides a trusted software environment to manage UEFI variable transactions to non-volatile storage (e.g. SPI flash or eMMC/UFS RPMB) at OS runtime when hardware enforcement of write access is restricted to SMM.

 ### Priority: Reduce SMM Usage for Getting UEFI Variables
 The rationale for preserving SMM applies to SetVariable () but not GetVariable () or GetNextVariableName ().
 This realization led to the UEFI Variable Runtime cache feature.
-Fortunately, getting variables is also the common case.
+Fortunately, getting variables as opposed to setting variables is much more common.

 On an Intel&reg; Atom Reference and Validation Platform (RVP), it was found that after a first boot (also referred to as a "manufacturing boot" in which many UEFI variables are written to initialize the UEFI variable store), the number of GetVariable () calls exceeded 150 while the number of SetVariable () calls was less than 10.
-GetVariableName () was also invoked multiple times which is often called many times iterating over the current set of variables each time invoking an SMI.
+GetVariableName () was also invoked multiple times which is often called many times successively to iterate over the current set of variables each time invoking an SMI.

-On the same Intel&reg; Apollo Lake system used in the earlier data table, it was found that with the UEFI Variable Runtime Cache feature enabled, the total GetVariable () time for an existing UEFI variable decreased to 5us (from 220us).
+On the same Intel&reg; Apollo Lake system used in the earlier data table, it was found that with the UEFI Variable Runtime Cache feature enabled, the total GetVariable () time for an existing UEFI variable decreased to 5us from 220us.

-Therefore, analysis shows eliminating SMIs on Runtime Service GetVariable () and GetNextVariableName () calls is possible and can lead to the greatest potential improvement in terms of SMM reduction across the UEFI variable services.
+Therefore, analysis showed that eliminating SMIs on Runtime Service GetVariable () and GetNextVariableName () calls is possible and can lead to the greatest potential improvement in terms of SMM reduction across the UEFI variable services.

 # Summary of Changes